-Olight S1R Turbo S Review: A powerful yet small flashlight for everyday use
+Review: Olight S1R Turbo S: A powerful yet portable flashlight

 The Olight S1R Turbo S is a flashlight.
 What can one write about a flashlight?
 Turn on.
 Shine out far and wide.
 Turn off.
 Repeat.
 I thought that way too.